2014 Western Illinois Leathernecks football team

-The 2014 Western Illinois Leathernecks football team represented Western Illinois University in the 2014 NCAA Division I FCS football season.
-They were led by second year head coach Bob Nielson and played their home games at Hanson Field.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 5–7, 3–5 in MVFC play to finish in a tie for seventh place.
+The 2014 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Missouri Valley Football Conference (MVFC) during the 2014 NCAA Division I FCS football season.
+Led by second-year head coach Bob Nielson, the Leathernecks compiled an overall record of 5–7 overall with mark of 3–5 in conference play, tying for seventh place in the MVFC.
+Western Illinois played home games at Hanson Field in Macomb, Illinois.

 The team gave up the quickest score in the history of college football.
-In the opening kickoff against the Wisconsin Badgers, the kick returner stepped out of the end zone before returning and taking a knee the end zone for a safety.
+In the opening kickoff against Wisconsin, the kick returner stepped out of the end zone before returning and taking a knee the end zone for a safety.
 One second had elapsed off the clock.